Moto Guzzi Logo

 Moto Guzzi Logo History

-During World War I, two pilots and their mechanics had an interesting idea: they decided to team up to create a motorcycle company.
-It was planned that one of them (motorcycle racer Giovanni Ravelli) would test and advertise vehicles, the second (Giorgio Parodi) would finance the enterprise, and the third (Carlo Guzzi) would deal with the production process.
-But Ravelli was killed in a plane crash in the last days of the fighting.
-So the inseparable trinity, which became close, despite the difference in social status, was left without a motorcycle racer.
-In memory of him, Moto Guzzi uses the eagle logo.
+During World War I, two pilots and their mechanics had an interesting idea: they decided to team up and create a motorcycle manufacturing company.
+It was planned that one of them (motorcycle racer Giovanni Ravelli) would test and advertise the technique, the second (Giorgio Parodi) would finance the enterprise, and the third (Carlo Guzzi) would be engaged in production.
+But Ravelli died in an airplane crash in the last days of the fighting.
+So, the inseparable trio, which became close despite the difference in social status, was left without a motorcycle racer.
+Moto Guzzi uses an eagle emblem in his memory.

 What is Moto Guzzi?

-Moto Guzzi is an ancient Italian company, one of the first in Europe to produce motorcycles.
-It was founded in 1921 and began its activity with the manufacture of two-wheeled transport under the GP brand.
-Since then, the list of brands has expanded significantly and includes popular models such as Stelvio, Norge, Griso, and California.
+Moto Guzzi is an old Italian company, one of the first in Europe to start manufacturing motorcycles.
+It was founded in 1921 and began its activity with the production of two-wheeled transport under the brand GP.
+Since then, the list of brands has significantly expanded and includes such popular models as Stelvio, Norge, Griso, and California.
 Moto Guzzi not only produces motorcycles but also participates in various races.

 1921 – 1924